arthash/arthash/docs/First-deliverables.md

 The `arthashd` server is a *nix daemon written in Python with a little bit of `bash` glue code.

-The `arthashd` server provides just one service: _arthash journaling_:
+The `arthashd` server provides just one service: _arthash journaling_.

 `arthashd` is sent a hash by a client, writes that hash and a timestamp into a JSON file that's called a _journal_, and sends back the URL of the journal page.

-Finally, the server requests that archive.org archives the journal page - this must be performed in a separate thread and rate limited.
+As a side effect, the server requests that archive.org archives the journal page - this must be performed in a separate thread and rate limited.

 ## `arthasher`